thin-edge/thin-edge.io/docs/src/tutorials/device-monitoring.md

 [tedge/measurements] {"time":"2021-06-07T15:39:00.154967388+01:00","cpu":{"percent-active":0},"df-root":{"percent_bytes-used":71.3110656738281},"memory":{"percent-used":1.12107875001658}}
 ```

-From there, if the device is actually connected, these monitoring metrics will be forwarded to the cloud.
+From there, if the device is actually connected to a cloud platform like Cumulocity,
+these monitoring metrics will be forwarded to the cloud.

 ```
 tedge mqtt sub 'c8y/#'